Penn State Schuylkill Residency Requirement Policy

 3. Have custody of dependent children.
 A copy of the certificate of birth must be submitted as documentation.

 4. Are veterans who have completed two years active military service.
 Documentation must be provided to verify.

 5. Who live with parent(s)/guardian(s) whose current permanent primary place of residence is not more than fifty miles from Penn State Schuylkill.

 6. Have a personal compelling circumstance.
 A letter concisely and fully describing the circumstance and any supporting documentation must be attached.

 If you are requesting exemptions to this requirement, you request must be made in writing and submitted by July 1 for fall semester release, or November 1 for a spring semester release, to the Department of Housing and Residence Life.

-Please contact our Housing office at 570-385-6095 or firstname.lastname@example.org for a list of exemptions and to print a Request for Exemption from the Residency Requirement Policy form.
+Please contact our Housing office at 570-385-6095 or firstname.lastname@example.org for a list of exemptions and a Request for Exemption from the Residency Requirement form.